confluentinc/confluent-kubernetes-examples/hybrid/early-access-multi-region-clusters/README-basic.md

 - 3 Kafka brokers to the `west` region, and 3 Kafka brokers to the `east` region
   - Configure rack awareness so that partition placement can take broker region into account
 - 3 Zookeeper servers to the `central` region
+- 1 Control Center to the `west` region

 ### Configure service account